 In addition to passing all licensing and board exams, these orthopedic surgeons must prove that they have mastered the knowledge and skill set required to be considered a fellowship-trained adult reconstruction surgeon.
 But they must also uphold a higher standard of character, placing their patient’s wellbeing above all else.

-But, does working with a Fellowship-Trained Adult Reconstruction Surgeon actually make a difference in your treatment and outcome?
+Does working with a Fellowship-Trained Adult Reconstruction Surgeon make a difference in your treatment and outcome?